Central American Parliament: Plenum

-The parliamentary committees
+Parliamentary committees

 The parliamentary committees are parliamentary authorities who – in order to draw up a corresponding report – are supposed to conduct studies and examinations which are either within their sphere of competence or are directed to them by the board or the Plenum.

 The working committees of PARLACEN can be structured as follows.

 Permanent commissions are established in the internal rules to work on affairs of the commission with unlimited duration.
 The permanent commissions are formed of at most two representatives per state, not exceeding twelve members in total.

 As of 2015, there were thirteen permanent commissions: